microsoft/ebpf-for-windows/docs/GettingStarted.md

 2.	-b to break into the debugger on test failure
 3.	-l to list test cases
 4. Test_name to run a single test

+### xdp_tests.exe
+This application tests various XDP functionalities.
+It has the following tests:
+1. Reflection Test: This tests the XDP_TX functionality.
+The following steps show how to run the test:
+   1. On the system under test, install eBPF binaries (install-ebpf.bat).
+   2. Load the test eBPF program by running the following commands: `netsh`, `ebpf`, `add program reflect_packet.o xdp`.
+   3. From a remote host, run xdp_tests.exe and in `--remote-ip` parameter pass an IPv4 or IPv6 address of an Ethernet-like interface on the system under test in string format.
+   4. Unload the program from system under test by running `delete program reflect_packet.o xdp` on the netsh prompt.